Posted inHealth / Herpes News

 Conclusion: Victory on the Horizon

-The journey from the serendipitous discovery of the herpes-cancer connection to the potential victory of herpes-based therapy in cancer treatment is a testament to human ingenuity, collaboration, and perseverance.
-With collaborative research, the support of medical communities, and the dedication of advocates, we are on the cusp of a new era in cancer therapy.
+The journey from the serendipitous discovery of the herpes-cancer connection to potential herpes-based therapy in cancer treatment showcases human ingenuity.
+Collaboration, dedication, and perseverance have paved the way for groundbreaking advancements in cancer therapy.

 Reference : Herpes may hold key to curing cancer as new jab can shrink tumours, study says